Bachelor's Programmes Computer Science and Business Informatics

 You can find more information about our Master's Programmes on the site Master's Programmes Computer Science and Business Informatics.

-Bachelor's Programme Media Informatics and Visual Computing
+Bachelor's Programme Media Informatics and Visual Computing (to be discontinued)

 The Bachelor's Programme Media Informatics and Visual Computing combines the teaching of technologies and methods in the fields of computer vision, computer graphics, visualization and augmented/mixed/virtual reality with education in the design of innovative interfaces.